luiswirth/bsc-thesis/src/matter.typ

 Due to the combinatorics of the anti-symmetric exterior algebra, we have $dim wedgespace^k (RR^n) = binom(n,k)$.
-This means that by choosing a basis ${e_I}$ of this exterior power, we can just use a list of $binom(n,k)$ coefficents to represent an exterior element, by using the isomorphism $wedgespace^k (RR^n) =^~ RR^binom(n,k)$.
+This means that by choosing a basis ${e_I}$ of this exterior power, we can just use a list of $binom(n,k)$ coefficients to represent an exterior element, by using the isomorphism $wedgespace^k (RR^n) =^~ RR^binom(n,k)$.
 ```rust
 /// An element of an exterior algebra.